chanzuckerberg/czi-oss-training/02-participating-in-oss/03-good-corporate-oss-citizen.md

 ### Roadmap

-While having a roadmap is useful for determining priorities and the direction of the project, many projects do not have a detailed roadmap.
-Some projects use other methods of alignment, such as Enhancement Proposals (CPython, NumPy, napari, Jupyter), while others use their issue tracker and release milestones.
+While having a roadmap helps determine priorities and the project's direction, many projects do not have a detailed roadmap.
+Some projects use other alignment methods, such as Enhancement Proposals (CPython, NumPy, napari, Jupyter), while others use their issue tracker and release milestones.

 A roadmap usually contains the project's current priorities, and future direction is decided with input from the community.
 If the project has a roadmap, it is a good idea to go through the contents of it.
 Such a document can often provide valuable information about topics the community care about and the direction of the project.
 It can also help you identify areas where you can contribute as a corporate contributor.